yagoferrer/gulp-angular-modules/README.md

 ### Usage

-1) This is the only depedency you'll need into your `Angular.js` project: 'gulp-ng-inject'
+1) This is the only depedency you'll need into your `Angular.js` project: `ng-inject`
 ```javascript
 // app/src/main.js